ZakharovYuriy/SimpleServer/README.md

   3. HTML, CSS, JavaScript

 # Usage
-	0. Build the program following the instructions [above] (#build-using-cmake)
+  0. Build the program following the instructions [above](#build-using-cmake)
   1. Run the server program `./serrver` in the `Server/` folder
   2. Open the website at 127.0.0.1:12345 in the browser